 Cash flows from investing activities consist primarily of capital expenditures and other investing activities related to our business operations.
-Net cash used in investing activities was \$129.7 million for 2023 compared to net cash used in investing activities of \$27.5 million in 2022.
-The increase in cash used in investing activities during 2023 compared to the prior year was primarily due to the cash used for the acquisition of AlphaSimplex.
+Net cash used in investing activities of \$17.0 million for 2024 decreased by \$112.8 million from net cash used in investing activities of \$129.7 million in 2023 primarily due to the AlphaSimplex acquisition in the prior year.